artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 ## The Bootstrap Server
 hc instances use our holochain of holochains to self locate onto the network.
 The (admitedly rather simple!) output of this can be seen at http://bootstrap.holochain.net:10000

+## Build developer images

+1. Create a developer image of your app to use for testing.

+    ```bash
+    $ #build a docker image of the app
+    $ #  give that docker image the tag "myholochainapp"
+    $ #  use the current directory '.' as the context
+    $ docker build -t myholochainapp .
+    ```
+    > **What do I have?**<br><br>
+    > The docker image created contains:
+    > * a small distribution of linux, called "Alpine"
+    > * the Go programming language
+    > * all the Go libraries that the Holochain Core depends on
+    > * the Holochain Core
+    > * and finally, your myholochainapp

+    > **What did it do?**
+    > * if you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.
+    > * added the latest version of your source files from your host machine (this always happens)
+    > * ran hc test myholochainapp
+    >   * all the .json files in the /test/ directory of your source code are used to run tests on the code.
+This means that the code inside the docker image passes its own unit tests.

+    > **What next?**<br><br>
+    > this is a *developer* image of your app.
+There are two more stages required for the image to be ready for distribution